Fact checkedFact Checked

 Probiotics For Mood And Stress

-Regulate your mood and reduce stress levels by consuming probiotics Bifidobacterium longum 1714[41], Lactobacillus casei Shirota[42], or Lactobacillus acidophilus Rosell-52[43].
-Some good food sources of Lactobacillus casei Shirota include yogurt, cheese, and the fermented milk drink Yakult.
-Bifidobacteria longum 1714 is in goat-based dairy products, kefir, miso soup, and seaweed.
+Regulate your mood and reduce stress levels by consuming probiotics Bifidobacterium longum 1714[35], Lactobacillus casei Shirota[36], or Lactobacillus acidophilus Rosell-52[37].
+Some foods with lactobacillus include yogurt, cheese, and the fermented milk drink Yakult.
+Bifidobacterium longum food sources are goat-based dairy products, kefir, miso soup, and seaweed.
 Tempeh, miso, and sauerkraut are natural food sources containing Lactobacillus acidophilus Rosell-52.

 Does Eating Probiotics Foods Have Side Effects?